vayuadm/vayu-ansible-infra/README.md

 # Vayu Infra - Ansible

-You can find here Ansible playbooks for DEV-OPS purposes.
+You can find here Ansible playbooks for Infrastructure purposes.

 ---
 ## Prerequisites - Install Ansible